Catherine of Sweden, Countess Palatine of Kleeburg: Return to Sweden

 In 1631, Catherine was given the custody of her niece, Princess Christina, the heir to the throne, when the queen was allowed to join the king in Germany, where he participated in the Thirty Years' War.
 Christina remained in her care until Maria Eleonora returned to Sweden upon the death of Gustavus Adolphus in 1632.
 After the death of King Gustavus Adolphus, the couple came in conflict with the Guardian Government of Queen Christina over their position and rights to Stegeborg.
 When John Casimir broke with the royal council in 1633, the couple retired from court to Stegeborg.
 Catherine did not show any interest in participation in state affairs.
 In 1636, however, Queen Dowager Maria Eleonora was deemed an unsuitable guardian and deprived of the custody of the young monarch, and Catherine was appointed official guardian and foster mother with the responsibility of the young queen's upbringing.
 The appointment was made upon the recommendation of Count Axel Oxenstierna, and she reportedly accepted the task with reluctance.
 This appointment destroyed her relationship with Maria Eleonora.
 The years in Catherine's care are described by Christina as happy ones.

 Princess Catherine personally enjoyed great respect and popularity in Sweden as a member of the royal house and as the foster parent of the monarch: however, this respect did not include her consort, who was given no task or position at court whatsoever.
 John Casimir was himself careful to point out her rank as a Royal Princess, but he was himself exposed to some humiliation because of their difference in rank.
 One example was at the opening of Parliament in 1633, when Catherine in accordance with the wish of the Royal Council followed Queen Christina in the procession, while John Casimir was given the choice to stand and watch the ceremony from a window or not be present at all.

 Catherine died in Västerås, where the royal court had fled from an outbreak of plague in Stockholm.
 At her death, Axel Oxenstierna said, that he would rather have buried his own mother twice, than once again see "the premature death of this noble Princess".
 After her death, the royal council appointed two foster mothers for the queen to replace her: countess Ebba Leijonhufvud and Christina Natt och Dag.

 The Katarina kyrka in Stockholm is named after her.

 Family

 On 11 June 1615, she married count palatine John Casimir of Palatinate-Zweibrücken.
-Five of their children survived infancy:
+Catherine was frequently pregnant, giving birth to eight children in fifteen years, but only five of them survived childhood: